 As you progress through the game, you are rated on your combat performance and rewarded with currency, which you can then spend on new weapons and gear.

-If you’re looking for an adrenaline pumping adventure with a bit of sex appeal and a lot of violence, then Bayonetta 2 will surely fit the bill.
+If you’re looking for an adrenaline pumping adventure with a bit of bare skin and a lot of hack-and-slashing, then Bayonetta 2 will surely fit the bill.